Preservatives for food use

 Natamycin, also known as NATA (E235), is a preservative that acts on molds and yeasts.
 It is used, for example, for the surface treatment of dairy products and processed meats, such as sausages.
 It is produced by certain bacterial species belonging to the genus Streptomyces.[3][6][15]

-Below is a review of some preservatives included in the list of food additives approved by the European Community, according to Regulation 1129/2011 of the European Commission, published on November 11, 2011.
+Below is a brief overview of some preservatives included in the list of food additives approved by the European Community, according to Regulation 1129/2011 of the European Commission, published on November 11, 2011.
 This list is an amendment of Annex II to Regulation (EC) No. 1333/2008 of the European Parliament, and it was further amended in 2013.[4]

 Sorbic acid and its salts